jjs-cloud/jj-dlp/README.md

 ## Requirements

 - [python](https://www.python.org/downloads/)
-- [yt-dlp](https://github.com/yt-dlp/yt-dlp) Must be in your system `PATH`, or you can specify the path in the jj-dlp `.conf` file
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) Must be in your system `PATH`, or you can specify the path in the `.conf` file

 ---

 ## Configuration

 The script is driven by a `.conf` file.
-By default it looks for `jj-dlp.conf` in the current directory.
+At startup, it will scan the folder for .conf files and prompt you to choose one.
 You can also use the `--config` option to specify a `.conf` file.

 ### Example `twitch.conf`